per1234/ino-troubleshooting/uploading.md

 Remove all external wiring, shields, modules, etc. from your Arduino board to see if it is the cause of the problem.

-If you have a native USB board (e.g., Leonardo, Micro, MKR, Nano 33 IoT, Nano 33 BLE), see ["Native USB board doesn't get a port, or is failing uploads](#native-usb-reset).
+If you have a native USB board (e.g., Leonardo, Micro, MKR, Nano 33 IoT, Nano 33 BLE), see ["Native USB board doesn't get a port, or is failing uploads"](#native-usb-reset).

 If your board uses the ATmega16U2 USB to TTL serial adapter chip (marked "MEGA16U2" on the top of the chip), and you are using Windows, check Device Manager.
 If a device called "ATmega16u2 DFU" appears when you plug your board into the computer, this means the Arduino firmware is missing from the ATmega16U2.
 You can replace it by following these instructions:
 <https://www.arduino.cc/en/Hacking/DFUProgramming8U2>